benjaminion/upgrading-ethereum-book/src/book.md

 There is no single specification document that covers Bellatrix.
 Rather, we have the [Phase&nbsp;0 specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/beacon-chain.md), an additional [Altair specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/beacon-chain.md), and the [Bellatrix specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/beacon-chain.md).
 Each builds on top of the previous version in a kind of text-based diff.

 To make the whole thing easier to follow in this chapter, I have consolidated the three specifications, omitting most of the parts that were superseded by Altair and then Bellatrix.
-In general I have tried to reflect the existing structure of the documents to make them easier to read side-by-side with the original specs.
+In general, I have tried to reflect the existing structure of the documents to make them easier to read side-by-side with the original specs.
 However, I have included the separate [BLS](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/bls.md) document into the flow of this one.

 #### See also